 Accessing the falls, is via a very steep, slippery, heavily overgrown tract.
 The remote waterfall rages over a high cliff during the rainy season, with enough force to sweep you away into the deep ravine below.
 There are caves under the huge rocks at the ravine, leading to a clear cool underground lake where Tacky hid and conducted his assaults on the british.

-Mahoe Falls are located on Milford River, which passes through the grounds of the Coyaba River Garden and Museum.
-It can be visited as a separate attraction, but most people see it as a natural extension of the gardens.
+Konoko Falls (formerly known as Coyaba River Garden), is located on the Milford River that passes through the grounds of Konoko Park.
+The property is filled with species of tropical birds and flora with streams that tumbles into gentle waterfalls.
+There is on-site museum that traces the history and culture of Jamaica's original inhabitants, the Tainos.
 The many tiered waterfall is a beautiful play of rocks, vegetation and water that can be viewed from several vantage points, You can swim and splash around at the base of the waterfall, or in the pools at the upper tiers.

-Coyaba Gardens, is located on a former estate, Shaw Park Plantation, dating back to the earliest days of the British colonial period.
-The name of the park comes from Arawak language, and it means paradise.
+Konoko Park, is located on a former estate, Shaw Park Plantation, dating back to the earliest days of the British colonial period.

 Approximately 90 minutes from Negril by car, Mayfield Falls is located on the Mayfield river, a tributrary of the Cararita river, in Glenbrook, Westmoreland.
 The area has an abundance of plants and wildlifewith 52 varieties of ferns.
 The falls of which there are 21, is relatively easy to climb, each ploughing into a series of swimming pools.
 The tallest of the falls is called The Washing Machine and is known for giving vigurous massage from the cascading shower of water into a relaxing lagoom.
 The atmosphere here is less rushed and commercial than Dunns River which allows for a more leisurely exploration and sufficient time to enjoy in each pool.